 I've been doing personal coaching beside my work as a doctor, a physician, an MD, for several years.
-Now I'm going fully professional as a COACH.
-International Certfication pending.
-But who am I?
-Read
+Now I'm focused on being a 100% professional Certified Interbational life COACH.

 at the emergency-ward of Europe's then biggest hospital.